trustoverip/tswg-trust-registry-protocol/specification/v2/core/https_binding.md

 ## HTTPS Binding

-This section shows how to carry the Recognition and Authorization calls over HTTPS with JSON.
+This section defines the requirements for making TRQP authorization and recognition queries over HTTPS with JSON.

 ---